stackbit-projects/successful-tortoise-147d0/content/pages/index.md

     background_image_size: contain
     background_image_opacity: 8
     content: >
-      not only in the physical health aspect but also in the social integration.
+      you will explore the benefits not only in the physical health aspect but also in the social integration.
 “Since

       discovering Biodanza I have been aware of the power of dance and music